 Let’s now deal with each of these three parameters of Margin of Safety one by one.

 Earnings Yield (EY) as a measure of Margin of Safety, was proposed by Benjamin Graham in his book “The Intelligent Investor”.
-Earnings Yield is calculated as inverse of Price to Earnings (P/E) ratio i.e. E/P ratio.
+Earnings Yield is calculated as the inverse of Price to Earnings (P/E) ratio i.e. E/P ratio.
 It is calculated by dividing the earnings per share (EPS) with the current market price (CMP).

 Benjamin Graham advised comparing the EY with Treasury Yield (USA).
 Similar yield to compare in India is the ongoing yield on Government Securities (G-Sec).
 The higher the difference between EY and G-Sec/Treasury Yield, the safer is the stock investment.